danielpeter/specfem3d/09_noise_simulations.md

 ### Post-simulation

-After those simulations, you have all stuff you need, either in the `OUTPUT_FILES/` or in the directory specified by `LOCAL_PATH` in `DATA/Par_file` (which are most probably on local nodes).
+After those simulations, you have all stuff you need, either in the `OUTPUT_FILES/` or in the directory specified by `LOCAL_PATH` in `Par_file` (which are most probably on local nodes).
 Collect whatever you want from the local nodes to your workstation, and then visualize them.
 This process is the same as what you may have done for regular earthquake simulations.
 Refer to other chapters if you have problems.

 Simply speaking, two outputs are the most interesting: the simulated ensemble cross correlations and one contribution of the ensemble sensitivity kernels.

 The simulated ensemble cross correlations are obtained after the second simulation (Step 2).
 Seismograms in `OUTPUT_FILES/` are actually the simulated ensemble cross correlations.
 Collect them immediately after Step 2, or the Step 3 will overwrite them.
 Note that we have a ‘main’ receiver specified by `irec_main_noise`, the seismogram at one station corresponds to the cross correlation between that station and the ‘main’.
 Since the seismograms have three components, we may obtain cross correlations for different components as well, not necessarily the cross correlations between vertical components.

 One contribution of the ensemble cross-correlation sensitivity kernels are obtained after Step 3, stored in the `DATA/LOCAL_PATH` on local nodes.
 The ensemble kernel files are named the same as regular earthquake kernels.

 You need to run another three simulations to get the other contribution of the ensemble kernels, using different forward and adjoint sources given in Tromp et al. (2010).

 Example
 -------

 In order to illustrate noise simulations in an easy way, one example is provided in `EXAMPLES/noise_tomography/`.
 See `EXAMPLES/noise_tomography/README` for explanations.

 Note, however, that they are created for a specific workstation (CLOVER@PRINCETON), which has at least 4 cores with ‘mpif90’ working properly.

 If your workstation is suitable, you can run the example in `EXAMPLES/noise_tomography/` using:

 `./pre-processing.sh`

 Even if this script does not work on your workstation, the procedure it describes is universal.
 You may review the whole process described in the last section by following the commands in `pre-processing.sh`, which should contain enough explanations for all the commands.

 References